ala-laurila-lab/calibration-module/README.md

 4. Select wheel, and ndf.
 Enter the power measured in optometer to NDF calibration GUI, and save.
 Data is stored in dir `lib/calibration-module/data/aalto-patch-rig/ndf_calibration`.
 6. (Optional) Run the readme.m to view the data

+### d) LED Spectrum

+The spectrum of the light source is another crucial component to quantify the amount of light presented to the tissue.
+It is measured using a spectrometer, and we use Spectrasuite (Optics 2010).
+The result of the measurement is stored in current github repo a part of the calibration information - `data/aalto-patch-rig/projector_spectrum`.

 ## Synchronize data to github

 Open git shell